gbili/docker-node-app-js/README.md

 ## Installation

 You only require access to the image from your docker installation.
-If you are using `docker-compose` thigs get easier, since you can reuse `docker-compse.yml` by changin the `envorinoment:`:
+If you are using `docker-compose` thigs get easier, since you can reuse `docker-compse.yml` by changing the `envorinoment:` section:

 - `APP_DIRNAME`: name of `package.json`'s parent dir.
 - `VIRTUAL_HOST`: depends on `nginx-proxy`: `example.com` of where you want to server your app.